jan-cieslik/cancer_informatics/docs/Using_R/Factors.md

 By default, R will set any factor into a nominal categorical variable, meaning that the data cannot be ordered.
 However, if you want to create an ordered factor (containing ordinal categorical variables), you require two additional arguments: `order` and `levels`:
 - The `order` parameter is a logical clue.
 By default, R will not order the values factor.
 However, by setting the `order = TRUE`, the values will be sorted.
-- The `levels` argument is vector which contains the values in the correct order.
+- The `levels` argument is a vector which contains the values in the correct order.

 ```r
 # create a vector that contains all the data that belong to a limited number of categories